 - Don’t Do It All At Once.
 There is no way you can get everything done in one day.
 Depending on what’s on your list and your size home it could take a week or two, even more.
 Make your list and figure out how much time you want to spend each day.
 Then just work down your list each day for the amount of time you have set aside for it.

 - Work It Into Your Routine.
-One easy way to get through your fall cleaning to do list is by working time for tasks into your morning routine.
-This is perfect for the smaller tasks.
+One easy way to get through your fall cleaning to-do list is by working time for tasks into your morning routine.
+This is perfect for smaller tasks.
 If you don’t have a morning routine now is a great time to start one.

 - Work From the Top Down.
 When cleaning you should always start on the top and work your way down.
 Dust and dirt may fall as you are cleaning and you don’t want to mess up your hard work.

 - Declutter as You Go.
 Don’t forget to declutter areas as you clean them.
 This will make your life easier and your home look even cleaner.